Percutaneous procedure: Technique

+Applications

 The percutaneous approach is commonly used in vascular procedures such as angioplasty and stenting.
 This involves a needle catheter getting access to a blood vessel, followed by the introduction of a wire through the lumen (pathway) of the needle.
 It is over this wire that other catheters can be placed into the blood vessel.
 This technique is known as the modified Seldinger technique.

-More generally, "percutaneous", via its Latin roots means, 'by way of the skin'.
+More generally, "percutaneous", via its Latin roots, means 'through the skin'.
 An example would be percutaneous drug absorption from topical medications.
 More often, percutaneous is typically used in reference to placement of medical devices using a needle stick approach.